Lemoncode/d3js-typescript-examples/05-multiple-series/Readme.md

 + ];
 ```

-- Let's add one more color for that pary
+- Let's add one more color for that party, and move up the ordinal scale (map parties to colors):

 ```diff
 const partiesColor = [